We gather every Sunday morning to praise God with joy and to profess our witness to the life of Jesus Christ.

 We sing from the Presbyterian hymnal (Glory to God) and our volunteer choir rejoices with music both traditional and more contemporary.

 Early in the service we share the peace, shaking hands with our neighbors in the pews and wishing them the “Peace of Christ” or simply “Good morning”.

 We receive Communion on the first Sunday of every month.
 In most cases, loaves of bread are passed followed by trays of grape juice.
 Everyone is invited to take part.

 When the offering plate is passed, all are encouraged to participate in the act of stewardship.
 Surely, God does not need our gifts – but the act of giving enables us to recognize the gifts we have to give.
 All are invited to participate with gratitude and joy.

-Don’t be frightened by the small parking lot: there is plenty of room for your car along Huntington Street or across Whitney in the parking lot for the Hooker School.
+The church parking lot is small, but there is plenty of parking along Huntington Street or across Whitney in the parking lot for Worthington Hooker School.

 We have a lot of members who’ve come from other church backgrounds.
 If you’re from a different tradition, you may notice that when we say The Lord’s Prayer, we say “debts” rather than “trespasses.”

-Services generally run about an hour, and afterwards we welcome you to make your way across the breezeway to the Miller Gathering Hall for a casual coffee-and-snacks reception.
+Services generally run about an hour, and afterwards do make your way across the breezeway to the Miller Gathering Hall for a casual coffee-and-snacks reception.